bq-wrongway/cosmic-noise/README.md

 # Cosmic Noise

-A beautiful ambient noise player built with Rust and Iced, heavily inspired by Blanket.
+An ambient noise player built with Rust and Iced, heavily inspired by Blanket.

 ## Features